julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 ---

 Before churches cast their shadows across the continent, Europe was a landscape stitched together by stories, spirits, and the old magic of the land.
 The people who lived here did not think of nature as scenery or metaphor.
-Forests were persons.
 Rivers had moods.
 Stones remembered.
-And magic was not a separate practice—it was woven into the rhythm of everyday life.
+And magic was not a separate practice.
+It was woven into the rhythm of everyday life.

 This is the Europe beneath the Europe we know.
 A place where the borders between humans, spirits, animals, and ancestors were porous, negotiable, and often gleefully crossed.